 A Lakeside School student's participation in an activity or event is not, in and of itself, sufficient to classify that activity or event as a Lakeside School activity.
-Students are encouraged to pursue retreats, workshops, competitions, and other activities of their interest.
-For such events or activities not sanctioned by Lakeside, parents/guardians will receive an email (families not using email, a letter) reminding them not to use the school name and informing them that Lakeside liability insurance does not cover any non-school-sponsored activity.
+Students are encouraged to pursue retreats, workshops, competitions, and other activities of their interest not directly related to school.
+Parents/guardians and students must not use the Lakeside name or logo for events or activities not sponsored by the school.
+Lakeside's liability insurance does not cover any events or activities not explicitly sponsored by the school.